K-G-Witt/project3-group3/README.md

 Once launched, the Google Chrome page should look something like this:
 ![map_screenshot](https://github.com/K-G-Witt/project3-group3/assets/156146173/c2569eb8-0f02-4c1a-86c2-2437f8bfc468)

+Users can select the year(s), cardiovascular disease type(s), and ethnic group(s) for which they are most interested in viewing data.
+Clicking on one of the US States for which data are available (shaded red) will then display data for the selected year(s), cardiovascular disease type(s), and ethnic group(s).

 ## Data Ethics Statement:
 The CDC has made this data asset publicly available to all without restrictions (public).